"What is Different Between These Datasets?" A Framework for Explaining Data Distribution Shifts: Abstract

 \section{Abstract}

-The performance of machine learning models heavily depends on the quality of input data, yet real-world applications often encounter various data-related challenges.
-One such challenge could arise when curating training data or deploying the model in the real world - two comparable datasets in the same domain may have different distributions.
-While numerous techniques exist for detecting distribution shifts, the literature lacks comprehensive approaches for explaining dataset differences in a human-understandable manner.
-To address this gap, we propose a suite of interpretable methods (toolbox) for comparing two datasets.
-We demonstrate the versatility of our approach across diverse data modalities, including tabular data, language, images, and signals in both low and high-dimensional settings.
-Our methods not only outperform comparable and related approaches in terms of explanation quality and correctness, but also provide actionable, complementary insights to understand and mitigate dataset differences effectively.
+The performance of machine learning models relies heavily on the quality of input data, yet real-world applications often face significant data-related challenges.
+A common issue arises when curating training data or deploying models: two datasets from the same domain may exhibit differing distributions.
+While many techniques exist for detecting such distribution shifts, there is a lack of comprehensive methods to explain these differences in a human-understandable way beyond opaque quantitative metrics.
+To bridge this gap, we propose a versatile framework of interpretable methods for comparing datasets.
+Using a variety of case studies, we demonstrate the effectiveness of our approach across diverse data modalities—including tabular data, text data, images, time-series signals -- in both low and high-dimensional settings.
+These methods complement existing techniques by providing actionable and interpretable insights to better understand and address distribution shifts.

 \thefootnote{*}